desaianand1/Advent-of-Code-2023/README.md

 ### Prerequisites <a name="prereq"></a>

-I solved most of this year's problems in Go, and a few in Python.
+I solved all of this year's problems in Go but also translated solutions to Python to benchmark them.
 To get started, you'll need to install both by following their respective installation instructions:

 - Python (> 3.8): [Download and Install](https://www.python.org/downloads/)